 A Note About Price

 However, when it comes to optics, the old adage of “you get what you pay for” is completely true.
-If you want a quality optic, you’re going to need to invest some money.
+If you want a quality optic, you’ll need to invest some money.

 Best Ruger AR-556 Scopes on the Market Reviews

 There are a ton of optics on the market perfect for the AR-556.
 However, the sheer number of options can make finding the right one feel like an impossible task.
-If you aren’t sure where to start, check out this list of our top picks.
+If you aren’t sure where to start, check out our list of top picks.

 The Vortex Strike Eagle really shines when it comes to speed and versatility, making this a great option for 3 Gun competition.